probonopd/rt5350f-uboot/README.md

 reboot
 ```

 I can now put a new sysupgrade image named `firmware.bin` to the root directory of a FAT formatted USB stick and boot the router with the reset button pressed.
-It should flash the firmware image during which it binks the blue LED, or, if it cannot, open a TFTP server.
+It should flash the firmware image during which time it blinks the blue LED, or, if it cannot, open a TFTP server.

 In OpenWrt I seem to have an empty MAC address... not sure if this is related to the bootloader.